 Stepping into the sea of these accessories can be completely overwhelming — so many choices!
 What do I look for?
 How do I know if it is junk or good quality?
+And how do I wear these cufflinks?
 Have no fear – no matter what your budget, you can dip your toe in and start with a few basics until you are ready to branch out.

 First, a set of silk knots.
 These are small, lightweight fabric cufflinks usually sold in sets with two or three different colors for around $20.
 They provide a little pop of color and they are super easy to put on.

 Next, a pair of classic, heirloom-quality cufflinks.
 Depending on your budget, these can be anywhere from $75 to several thousand dollars based on the material you chose.

 Whether you decide on a monogrammed set or just a classic beveled shape, the key to how to wear cufflinks with style is to get a pair that is made from fine metal, like gold or silver, and not an easily tarnished base metal.
 This ensures they will last for generations if you wanted to pass them along.

 Lastly, buy a set of cufflinks that are just for fun.
 Maybe deep down you never outgrew your superhero phase, or you still love to play with LEGOS (even though you claim you buy them for your kids) — go ahead and show a little personality on your wrist.
 If they flash out from a sport coat sleeve or spark a conversation, they should be uniquely you.

 How to Put on Cufflinks

 Years ago, a valet might’ve fastened a man’s set of cufflinks.
 For the past few decades, that responsibility has squarely been on the wearer.
 Unfortunately, you can’t just add a pair before putting your arm through the shirt’s sleeve; if you do, the fit’s too loose.